 - Where should I mount a feeder on my table saw?
 You want to make sure that the feeder is mounted in an area where it is out of the way and doesn't limit what you can do on your saw.
 The area required for mounting the base of the stand is roughly 7" x 7".
 For some table saws and many combination machines, you may want to consider a tilt-away bracket that goes on the side of your machine.
 When you don't need the feeder, you can simply tilt it down and out of the way.
 Standard feeder arms are 28" long and have a 19" reach from where the base is mounted to the inside of the feeder head.
 If more length is required, you can get a longer 42" arm with a 30" reach or upgrade the stand altogether to a smart stand which already includes the longer arm.

 - How should I position the feeder in relation to the blade?
 The Co-Matic 3 and 4 wheel DC Series and Wegoma Feeders (Made by Co-Matic) are compatible with 1" wide rollers as well as the 2.36" wide rollers that are included, so you can have the wheel layout modified without having to leave a spindle wheel-less.
 This means you can straddle the saw blade with two thin rollers (1/4" gap) on the center spindle(s) or equip one or two spindles with one thin roller on the inside or outside to ensure constant contact throughout the feeding process.
 Some users also place one thin roller on each of the center spindles (if 4 wheel) and center the first and last roller with the standard wider rollers so contact is made on both sides of the blade with the larger rollers.
 This feature is one of the main reasons the DC Series Feeders are very popular with table saw applications.
-Without the modifiable wheel layout, the feeder would typically be completely placed on one side of the blade, requiring a push stick to push the ripped piece out from the blade after running through the feeder. *For dados, the modifiable wheel layout has no advantage.
+Without the modifiable wheel layout, the feeder would be placed on one side of the blade, requiring a push stick to push the piece (not in contact with the feed roller) out from the blade after running through the feeder. *For dados, the modifiable wheel layout has no advantage.

 - What type of wood will I be feeding?
 Most feeders come standard with 60 durometer rubber rollers which usually work fine for softwoods; however, hardwoods and laminated work pieces are slicker and may require rollers with better grip as you may experience slippage.
 Both the AC motor and DC Series feeders can be equipped with 50 or 55 durometer polyurethane rollers which have better grip to effectively feed slicker material such as hardwoods and laminates.
 Always make sure that you keep your table nice and slick regardless of your application as it will significantly reduce friction leading to a smoother feed and less wear on your feeder and saw.